zedlopez/ifm/Examples/Entrevaux.md

 Arrival begins when play begins.
 Arrival ends when the time since Arrival began is 2 minutes.

 Abduction is a location-loud scene.
-"You check into the Hotel Vauban and sleep deeply enough; it was a long and sticky trip to get here.line-so-blankThen in the middle of the night something confusing happens.
+"You check into the Hotel Vauban and sleep deeply enough; it was a long and sticky trip to get here.

+Then in the middle of the night something confusing happens.
 You have the impression of strangers in your room, and then a searing pain, and you don't come back to yourself until midmorning of the following day..."
 	The starting location of Abduction is the Hillside Tower.
 	The scenery props of Abduction are { kidnapper }.